 - The selected resident and other applicants will be notified the week of December 13, 2021 on decision.

-- The residency begins on April 15, 2022 and runs through June 17, 2022.
+- The Darryl Chappell Foundation Photographer in Residency program will begin at Ogden Museum of Southern Art in New Orleans, LA on April 15, 2022 and run through June 17, 2022 (2 months).
 These dates are flexible and can shift to accommodate a summer residency.
 Exact residency dates will be determined by Ogden Museum with input from the winning applicant.

 Ogden Museum’s curatorial department will review photographer-in-residence applicants and select the final candidate based on the criteria and selection process determined in collaboration with the Darryl Chappell Foundation.